-A feature of this disorder is an inflated sense of responsibility, in which the patient's thoughts center on possible dangers and an urgent need to do something about them.
+A feature of this disorder is an inflated sense of responsibility, in which the person's thoughts center on possible dangers and an urgent need to do something about them.
 Although people with OCD recognize that the obsessive thoughts and ritualized behavior patterns are senseless and excessive, they cannot stop them.
-OCD is technically not an anxiety disorder, but it often accompanies depression, eating disorders, or other anxiety disorders.
-Some patients find that their symptoms subside over time, while others experience a worsening of symptoms.
+OCD is technically not an anxiety disorder, but it often accompanies depression, eating disorders, or other disorders with anxiety components.
+Some people find that their symptoms subside over time, while others experience a worsening of symptoms.

 The American Psychiatric Association classifies OCD as part of a group of related disorders that include:

 - Trichotillomania.
-People with trichotillomania continually pull their hair, leaving bald patches.
+People with trichotillomania repeatedly pull their hair out, leaving bald patches.

-- Excoriation.
-People with excoriation obsessively pick at their skin.
+- Excoriation Disorder.
+People with excoriation disorder obsessively pick at their skin.

 OCD should not be confused with obsessive-compulsive personality disorder, which defines certain character traits (being a perfectionist, excessively conscientious, morally rigid, or preoccupied with rules and order).
-These traits do not necessarily occur in people with obsessive-compulsive disorder.
+These traits do not necessarily occur in people with OCD.